 Certain people might actually need more sodium than they are getting – including those suffering from adrenal fatigue/hypofunction, chronically low blood pressure, and endurance athletes.

 Salt is a combination of sodium and chloride – which are two important electrolytes.
 Electrolytes are electrically charged ions in our blood – they regulate our fluids balance, blood pressure, are needed for the proper functioning of nerves and muscles, and energy production – they are kind of like our ‘spark plugs.’
 When an athlete works out – they sweat – which means they lose fluids and electrolytes.
 So if an athlete gets depleted of electrolytes (including sodium) – they could start to feel fatigued, weak, sore and generally could run out of steam.
-If allowed to progress – it can become more serious, even dangerous.
+If allowed to progress – it can become more serious, even life-threatening.

 If an athlete has worked out hard for more than an hour – especially in hot conditions – plain water is not likely enough to properly and fully rehydrate.
 In fact, guzzling a lot of plain water when someone is dehydrated can lead to a condition called hyponatremia – which is a low concentration of sodium in the blood.
 Generally chronic hyponatremia (which develops more gradually) produces milder symptoms, while the acute type can be very serious, potentially leading to brain swelling and coma.
 According to the Mayo Clinic, “A normal sodium level is between 135 and 145 milliequivalents per liter (mEq/L).
 Hyponatremia occurs when sodium levels fall below 135 mEq/L.”